 About Waterbased and Waterbased Advantages

 Water-based inks are a good choice when a soft hand is desirable.
-A soft hand is the condition where the ink film cannot easily be felt with the hand when passed across the surface of the fabric.
-This affect is often used as an argument for why water-based is preferable to plastisol as plastisol has more of a hand than water-based.
+A soft hand is a condition where the ink film cannot easily be felt with the hand when passed across the surface of the fabric.
+This effect is often used as an argument for why water-based is preferable to plastisol as plastisol has more of a hand than water-based.

-Water-based ink also has the advantage of being an excellent ink system for high speed roll-to-roll yardage printing.
-Such printing is done on large sophisticated equipment that has very large drying (curing) capacity.
+Water-based ink also has the advantage of being an excellent ink system for high-speed roll-to-roll yardage printing.
+Such printing is done on large sophisticated equipment that has a very large drying (curing) capacity.

 Water-based ink also is a good choice where ink penetration is desirable, such as in towel printing.
 Towels have a high nap fabric that must be printed in a manner where the ink penetrates or wicks through to the base fabric for adequate coverage.

-Waterbased inks that are designed to wick into the fabric are excellent for this application.
-Ink wicking is not a desirable affect in most other fabric printing as it will destroy the design and registration of multiple colors.
+Water-based inks that are designed to wick into the fabric are excellent for this application.
+Ink wicking is not a desirable effect in most other fabric printing as it will destroy the design and registration of multiple colors.

 Disadvantages of Water-based Ink

 Whether printing with plastisol or a water-based ink system, you are still printing a chemical compound.
 Therefore, it is essential that proper handling and disposal methods be practiced.
 As stated above, there are advantages and disadvantages to each ink system.
-The key is to use the proper ink for the application, minimizing waste product, and always dispose of waste properly.
+The key is to use the proper ink for the application, minimize waste products, and always dispose of waste properly.